Sportradar aims to raise as much as $532 mln in U.S. IPO

 Sportradar provides software, data and content through subscription and revenue share arrangements to sports leagues, betting operators and media firms.
 Its customers include DraftKings DKNG.O, Twitter TWTR.N and ESPN.

+The company's revenue rose more than 6% to 404.9 million euros ($479.56 million) last year, while adjusted profit before interest, taxes, depreciation and amortization — a metric that excludes one-time costs — rose to 76.9 million euros from 63.2 million euros.

 Sportradar said it plans to list on the Nasdaq under the ticker symbol "SRAD", and that J.P.
-Morgan, Morgan Stanley, Citigroup and UBS Investment Bank will act as lead book-running managers.
+Morgan, Morgan Stanley, Citigroup and UBS Investment Bank would act as lead book-running managers.

-(Reporting by Sohini Podder and Praveen Paramasivam in Bengaluru; Editing by Shinjini Ganguli)
+(Reporting by Sohini Podder and Praveen Paramasivam in Bengaluru; Editing by Shinjini Ganguli and Amy Caren Daniel)

 ((sohini.podder@thomsonreuters.com;))